Higher dimensional origami constructions: Introducing new angles

 \subsection{Irrelevant angles}

-On the other hand, if $U=\{\alpha_1, \alpha_2, \dots, \alpha_m\}$ is a (finite) angle set such that $M(U)$ is a full lattice in $\R^n$, then there are actually infinitely many choices of angles that we may add to the angle set where the resulting set is the same lattice.
+If $U=\{\alpha_1, \alpha_2, \dots, \alpha_m\}$ is a (finite) angle set such that $M(U)$ is a full lattice in $\R^n$, then there are actually infinitely many choices of angles that we may add to the angle set where the resulting set is the same lattice.

-We may find such an angle $\beta$ by defining $\beta=\eta\alpha_1+\eta^2\alpha_2+ \cdots+ \eta^m\alpha_m$ for a specific choice of a (transcendental) element $\eta \in \R$.
-There will be infinitely many choices for $\eta$.
-We may then write all other angles in $U$ as $\R$-linear combinations of the basis $\{\tau_1, \dots, \tau_n\}$ for $\Lambda$.
-When we solve the intersection equation for an intersection $[\![0,q]\!]_{\alpha_i, \beta}$, we find that if the intersection exists, it is either in the original lattice, or we would end up with two different polynomials (of different degrees) in $\eta$ equal to each other, which would contradict the choice of $\eta$.
-The need for Lemma \ref{lem-irr-angles} and the restrictions when choosing $\eta$ are most easily seen by writing out the intersection formula (in a given basis for $\R^n$) and working backwards to see what is needed to avoid gaining a new intersection point.
-We must first pick a specific basis for $\R^n$ and to do so, we will need to start by defining the following notation.